-8 members from the total membership are required at any meeting to allow voting to take place.
+• 8 members from the total membership are required at any meeting to allow voting (for decision making) to take place.

 Delegated Powers

 The Authority has delegated powers to the B&PSC to complete the required functions.
 Although officers can and will provide technical advice, they will not take decisions at any time.